Responsive Menu

 Strategy 3: Breathe and Give Yourself Grace

 Migraine may be a beast, but it can be contained.
-Remember you did not choose this and you are doing the best you can.
-It should not steal all your memories and there is so much good to be found in life.
+Remember you did not choose this and are doing your best.
+It should not steal all your memories; there is so much good in life.
 Look for the good, the joy, and the wins.
 Let those be the lights that encourage you.
 My proposal story does contain a mixture of humor and love mixed in with a severe migraine.
-In my perspective that is real life and if we can focus on the blessings, we can get through the tough days.
+In my perspective, that is real life, and if we can focus on the blessings, we can get through the tough days.

 Girl on dock with arms out